See all glossary terms

 AND result00000

-To check if a hero has FLIGHT, we would write:
+To check if a hero has the FLIGHT flag, we would write:

 func has_flight_power(power_flags: int) -> bool: